citygml4j/ade-xjc/README.md

 This will create a folder `ade-xjc-<version>` with the following subfolders:
 * `license` -- license information
-* `sample` -- a sample CityGML ADE that can be compiled with ade-xjc
+* `sample` -- a sample CityGML ADE that you may use for testing
 * `schemas` -- the official CityGML, GML and xAL schemas

 Compiling a CityGML ADE Schema